IBM/client-insight-wealth-management/README.md

 You can deploy the application to IBM Cloud using the ``Deploy to IBM Cloud`` button or deploy using the IBM Cloud CLI.

-* Deploy the application directly on IBM Cloud using the 'Deploy to IBM Cloud' button
+* Deploy the application directly on IBM Cloud using the ``Deploy to IBM Cloud`` button

 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/client-insight-wealth-management)